KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

 1. Build and install the convention:

     ko tool
     : To build and deploy the convention, use the [ko tool](https://github.com/google/ko) on GitHub.
-     It compiles your Go code into a Docker image and pushes it to the registry `KO_DOCKER_REGISTRY`.
+      Use the `ko` tool to compile your Go code into a Docker image and push it to the registry `KO_DOCKER_REGISTRY`.

       ```console
       ko apply -f dist/server.yaml
       ```

     Other tool
-   : If a different tool builds the image, the configuration is also applied by using either kubectl
-     or `kapp`, setting the correct image in the deployment descriptor.
+    : If a different tool builds the image, the configuration is also applied by using either kubectl or `kapp`, setting the correct image in the deployment descriptor.

       For kubectl, run:

       ```console
       kubectl apply -f server.yaml
       ```

       For kapp, run:

       ```console
       kapp deploy -y -a awesome-convention -f server.yaml
       ```

 1. If the server is running, `kubectl get all -n awesome-convention` returns output such as: